-Forty units of English are required for graduation.
+Forty credits of English are required for graduation.
 It is required that students who plan to attend a university have four years of English.
-All English courses include work in the areas of reading, writing, grammar, vocabulary and spelling.
-Students must earn passing grades in the required English classes.
+All English courses include work in the areas of reading, writing, listening and speaking.
+Students must earn passing grades in all classes.
 Students who fail required courses must make up credit in summer school or other alternative courses.